Javidi31/RegCapsNet/README.md

 **************************************************************************************************************************************************
 To run our "RegCapsNet Conjugate with ResNet" follow the below steps:

+1- To prepare the dataset, download it from the following and then run "[Preparing.m](https://github.com/Javidi31/RegCapsNet/blob/main/Preparing.m)"

-1- Run "[mainResNet.py](https://github.com/Javidi31/RegCapsNet/blob/main/mainResNet.py)" for the training model using ResNet-18.
+2- Run "[mainResNet.py](https://github.com/Javidi31/RegCapsNet/blob/main/mainResNet.py)" for the training model using ResNet-18.
 The best model will be saved in the folder "ResNetModels"

-2- Run "[ExatrctResNetFeatures.py](https://github.com/Javidi31/RegCapsNet/blob/main/ExtractResNetFeatures.py)" for extracting ResNet features.
+3- Run "[ExatrctResNetFeatures.py](https://github.com/Javidi31/RegCapsNet/blob/main/ExtractResNetFeatures.py)" for extracting ResNet features.
 This code loads the best model from folder "ResNetModels" (in step 1) and then extracts train and test features in a specific layer number.
 Features will be saved in the folder "ResNetFeatures"

-3- Run "[RegResCapsNet.py](https://github.com/Javidi31/RegCapsNet/blob/main/RegResCapsNet.py)" aiming signatures classification.
+4- Run "[RegResCapsNet.py](https://github.com/Javidi31/RegCapsNet/blob/main/RegResCapsNet.py)" aiming signatures classification.
 This file used features of step 2 (which are saved in folder "ResNetFeatures") as input data.